TomasMcG/quiz-app/README.md

 - A round is complete when you answer all its questions correctly in 1 attempt.
 - Each time you retry a round your attempt counter goes up
 - Possible answers are displayed to you during the quiz and you have to type in the correct answer
+- There is gradle tasks implemented for making a kdoc website
+- Gradle tasks for jacoco code coverage
+- Gradle tasks for jar with dependencies and xml files
+- Gradle tasks for linting and fixing warnings
+- Gradle task palantir for git version for jar file